netlands/PhotoSync/README.md

 ## Problem

 Many (older) cameras do not allow the camera to be tethered to your PC while taking pictures.
-Although you can often connect the camera via a USB camera you need specialized software or a workaround to review/process the pictures.
+Although you can often connect the camera via a USB cable, you need specialized software or a workaround to review/process the pictures.

-I previously used a dedicated tether app for my camera but after a few years, this app understandably looks to be no longer maintained or supported.
+I previously used a dedicated tether app for my camera (Lumon DMC-GX8) but after a few years, this app understandably looks to be no longer maintained or supported.
 I needed an alternative way to review pictures that I had taken on my computer screen to verify the colors and layout.

 Workflow: Connect camera to PC > Take picture > Automatically transfer or Review on a PC screen and optionally transfer the picture > Move to the next picture.

 One additional requirement for me was the ability to check the layout of the pictures, especially straight lines and centering (product photography).
 Having an option to overlay a grid and quickly zoom in was a secondary requirement.
+I also was looking for a quick "one-click" non-destructive way to sort/triage files for further processing (keep, star, discard).

 ## Requirements
 Node.js